 Additionally, when a visitor accesses the CDTFA web site, a session ID is stored in a cookie on the visitor's PC.
 A cookie is simply a packet of information that is stored on the user's computer.
 The session ID stored in the cookie upon visiting the CDTFA site is randomly generated and is not being used or redistributed by the CDTFA.
 The session ID does not contain any information about the visitor and is merely a default functionality of the software used to create the CDTFA web site.
 The cookie will remain stored on the visitor's hard drive until such time as the visitor manually removes the cookie.

-The CDTFA does not distribute or sell electronically collected personal information nor does the CDTFA reuse the IP address information. the CDTFA does not electronically collect any other personal information on the CDTFA web site.
+The CDTFA does not distribute or sell electronically collected personal information about users to any third party without the user’s written consent, nor does the CDTFA reuse the IP address information.
+The CDTFA does not electronically collect any other personal information on the CDTFA web site.

 Any information acquired by CDTFA is subject to the limitations set forth in the Information Practices Act of 1977 (beginning with Section 1798 of the Civil Code).
 Electronically collected personal information is exempt from requests made pursuant to the California Public Records Act (beginning with Section 6250 of the Government Code).